mahmoudElshimi/odoo_database_backup/README.md

 This repository contains two Bash scripts to **backup and restore** an Odoo database along with its filestore.

 ## Features
-✅ Automates PostgreSQL database and filestore backup
+- Automates PostgreSQL database and filestore backup
-✅ Compresses backup with timestamped ZIP format
+- Compresses backup with timestamped ZIP format
-✅ Restores database and filestore with error handling
+- Restores database and filestore with error handling
-✅ Ensures safe rollback of previous filestore
+- Ensures safe rollback of previous filestore
-✅ Supports automatic scheduled backups
+- Supports automatic scheduled backups

+### Note:
+This module is actively developed and open to improvements.
+Contributions, feedback, and suggestions are highly welcome!
+Remember: **RTFM** (Read The F*cking Manual) and **KISS** (Keep It Simple, Stupid!).

 ---